 Within the Multi-Cultural network, we celebrate key religious dates and provide education around festivals.
 For example, recently we gave guidance around Ramadan and how to support our colleagues who were fasting.

-One of the best celebrations of diversity takes place in National Inclusion Week in September, which we start planning for from June as there is always a packed and insightful programme, focusing on different areas of diversity each day.
+One of the best celebrations of diversity takes place in National Inclusion Week in September, which we start planning for in June as there is always a packed and insightful programme, focusing on different areas of diversity each day.

 We use ‘Yammer’, an internal platform, to communicate as a means of social media across the company, and each Affinity Network has its own page which is a great way to share updates and celebrate.